mimshins/react-containerized-state/README.md

   /**
    * A React hook to read the value of the state.
    *
-   * This is a reactive function and will be updated on state change.
+   * This is a reactive function and updates on state value change.
    */
   useValue(): T;
+  /**
+   * A React hook to read the values of the selected states.
+   *
+   * This is a reactive function and updates on selected state values change.
+   *
+   * For more control over re-rendering, you may provide a custom equality function.
+   */
+  useValueSelector(
+    selector: (value: T) => P,
+    /**
+     * A custom equality function to control re-rendering.
+     */
+    isEqual?: (a: P, b: P) => boolean,
+  ): P;
   /**
    * A React hook to update the value of the state and notify the subscribers.
    */